 Contact Top Rated New York Lottery Ticket Fraud Defense Attorneys

 If you or your loved one are under investigation or have been arrested and charged for Lottery Ticket Fraud, you need to retain a top-rated New York Criminal Defense Attorney as soon as possible.
 As these cases take a few months if not years to investigate, the Government has an advance start on you.
 You need an attorney that will dedicate all the time necessary to your case and the development of your defense.
-Read our client testimonials to see what our clients say about us and contact us today to schedule your initial consultation.
+Read our client testimonials to see what our clients say about us.
+Please call us at 212-729-9494 or contact us today for your free initial consultation.